BengRhui/UMH25_Team_Error_404/README.md

 >
 >
 > The purpose behind this is that, in the backtest library:
-> - `model 1` can first be applied to predict the market regime that might take place.
+> - `model 1` can first be applied to predict the market regime that might take place (whether if it's bull, bear or neutral market).
-> - Followed by `model 2` to predict the trend for each specific regime.
+> - Followed by `model 2` to predict the trend for each specific regime (the fluctuations, i.e. the ups and downs of the market).

 ### Step 4a: Train model on market regime prediction
 With the regimes labelled, we will start to train our model to predict market regime based on previous data.
 The steps involved include: